NVB20/NVB20/README.md

 <h1 align="left">Hey 👋 What's up?</h1>

 <p align="left">
-  I'm on a mission to master the world of DevOps, one container at a time. 🚢<br><br>
+  <br>I'm on a mission to master the world of DevOps, one container at a time. 🚢</br>
-  📚 <strong>Learning:</strong> DevOps practices, CI/CD, Kubernetes, Terraform and building custom indicators for TradingView.<br>
+  📚 <strong>Learning:</strong> DevOps practices, CI/CD, Kubernetes, Terraform, and building custom indicators for TradingView.<br>
   ✅ <strong>Certifications:</strong> AWS Certified Solutions Architect – Associate<br><br>

   💡 Passionate about automation, infrastructure as code, and building resilient cloud-native systems.<br>